aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

             const worksheet = workbook.worksheets.get(0);
             const protection = worksheet.protection;

-            // Restricting users to delete columns of the worksheet protection.allowDeletingColumn = false;
+            // Restricting users from deleting columns of the worksheet protection.allowDeletingColumn = false;

-            // Restricting users to delete row of the worksheet protection.allowDeletingRow = false;
+            // Restricting users from deleting rows of the worksheet protection.allowDeletingRow = false;

-            // Restricting users to edit contents of the worksheet protection.allowEditingContent = false;
+            // Restricting users from editing contents of the worksheet protection.allowEditingContent = false;

-            // Restricting users to edit objects of the worksheet protection.allowEditingObject = false;
+            // Restricting users from editing objects of the worksheet protection.allowEditingObject = false;

-            // Restricting users to edit scenarios of the worksheet protection.allowEditingScenario = false;
+            // Restricting users from editing scenarios of the worksheet protection.allowEditingScenario = false;

-            // Restricting users to filter
+            // Restricting users from filtering
             protection.allowFiltering = false;

             // Allowing users to format cells of the worksheet